 Times are tough.
-A lot of people are afraid that their job could disappear faster than toilet paper in a freshly stocked paper goods aisle.
-If you’ve ever thought about starting a side business, you may be wondering if the timing is ripe to make it happen now.
+A lot of people are still reeling from a job loss they experienced during 2020, and it’s safe to say that the hoards of toilet paper we bought back in March have finally run out.
+If you’ve ever thought about starting a side business, you may be wondering if the timing is right to make it happen now, especially when the job market is less than ideal.

-According to a Vistaprint survey, 55% of Americans are interested in a side gig.
-When job security is a real concern, earning extra money can be a smart move.
-But getting a side gig going isn’t hassle-free.
-Here’s advice from those who have launched successful side businesses.
+According to a Vistaprint survey, 55% of Americans now say they’re interested in a side gig.
+When job security is a real concern (as it is for many as we enter 2021) earning extra money can be a smart move.
+And although getting a side gig going is never hassle-free, there’s no time like the present.
+Here’s some advice from those who have been there, done that, launched the successful side hustle.
+We hope you can go into the New Year just as inspired by them as we are!

-Penaloza says she found it helpful to tackle one small aspect of her business at a time.
+Penaloza says she found it helpful to tackle one small aspect of starting her side hustle at a time.
 For her, it was finding safe ways to test ideas, products or services — she tapped friends and family.
 She suggests setting aside tiny time blocks in which to get things done.
 “You don’t have to spend four hours a day,” she says.

 Nick Loper agrees with the “take small steps” approach.
 He’s a podcast host and Chief Side Hustler at Side Hustle Nation, a community of small business entrepreneurs.
 “Starting a business can be daunting, so break it down into the smallest actionable steps, he says.
 “If you do that, you’ll be able to make consistent progress and not get overwhelmed.”